 Located within commuting distance of cities such as Philadelphia and Lancaster in Pennsylvania; Baltimore in Maryland; and Wilmington and Newark in Delaware, the district is becoming more and more the home for people working in these locales.
 Just 60 miles southwest of Philadelphia, 30 miles south of Lancaster and 60 miles northwest of Baltimore, this quiet, rural region is being discovered and is growing.

-The district's schools include Jordan Bank School, a full-day kindergarten facility; Elk Ridge School for grades one and two, Nottingham School for grades two to four; Hopewell Elementary School for grades five and six; Penn's Grove Middle School for grades seven and eight; and Oxford Area High School for grades nine to 12.
+The district's schools include Jordan Bank Elementary School, a full-day kindergarten facility; Elk Ridge Elementary School for grades one and two, Nottingham Elementary School for grades three and four; Hopewell Elementary School for grades five and six; Penn's Grove School for grades seven and eight; and Oxford Area High School for grades nine through 12.
 The school district administration office is located at 125 Bell Tower Lane and the telephone number is 610-932-6600.